MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/how-to-use-deferrals.md

 ---
-title: Deferrals in Sales Ledger and Purchase Ledger reports [BE]
+title: Deferrals in Sales ledger and Purchase ledger reports
-description: This topic tells you how to set up and use deferrals in Sales Ledger and Purchase Ledger reports in Belgian version of Business Central.
+description: Set up and use deferrals in Sales ledger and Purchase ledger reports in the Belgian version of Business Central.
 author: altotovi
 ms.topic: conceptual
 ms.devlang: na